 "No, no," said the second voice, high-pitched and agitated.
 "I still have so much work yet to attend to."

 "Your work's done, my lord," said the first voice.
 There was the sound of scuffling.
-Footsteps sounded on the cobblestones by my head.
+Footsteps sounded on the cobblestones by my head, then faded.
 Despite my efforts, blackness consumed me.

 A constable found me struggling to raise myself on my elbows.
 He shrilled his whistle while I tried to speak.